KB4k756652107/Project-2/README.md

 ![UTT-boardselect-ezgif com-resize](https://github.com/user-attachments/assets/d31e83ad-70a1-497c-bbb2-2adc8b5ae478)

-3. If the correlated sub-board has been completed, it becomes a wild move for the next player, enabling them to choose any board to play on, going back to entry 1 of 'How to Play'.
+3. If the current board shifts to a completed board, it becomes a wild move for the next player, enabling them to choose any board to play on, going back to entry 1 of 'How to Play'.

 ![UTT - wild move](https://github.com/user-attachments/assets/448b63a7-954b-4f84-8d07-fe8902d5cc9a)